cbuntain/umd.inst414/README.md

-# umd.inst414
+# Example Code for INST414 at UMD's iSchool

-Course Material for the iSchool at UMD's INST414, Data Science Techniques
+Course Material for INST414, Data Science Techniques

+Instructor: Cody Buntain

+This repository contains example code for the course.
+Expect updates throughout the semester.